 Kenneth Lipp is an advocate for human rights who writes regularly about public health and international healthcare policy.
 He is a researcher of primate and human genetics who has published work on telomere attrition and cellular aging.
 You may find Kenneth on Twitter.

 Amy Beth Arkawy is the author of Killing Time: An Eliza Gordon Mystery and numerous plays, including Rage Amongst Yourselves and The Postman Always Writes Twice.
-Her work appears in anthologies and has been produced in New York and other U.S. cities.
+Her work appears in anthologies and has been produced in New York and other United States cities.
 PopNet has published her film/TV reviews and political commentary.
 Amy is a creativity coach, writing teacher, journalist, radio talk-show host and blogger for Radio Graffiti and Scribbler’s Folly.
-You may fine Amy on Twitter and Digg.
+You may find Amy on Twitter and Digg.